 Harry is CEO of Manhattan Loft Corporation.
 In the twenty-two years since he started the company he has taken it from niche outfit to major player on the London property scene.
 Harry’s passion for architecture has seen him work with some of the world’s leading talent and in 2012 he was made an honorary RIBA fellow in recognition of the work he has undertaken to promote great architecture.
 This honour reflects Manhattan Loft Corporation’s ethos to create outstanding buildings that leave lasting legacies for the communities living in and around them.
 Harry is also an avid and knowledgeable collector of modern art and is proud of his continued involvement with Artangel.

-John is Head of Specialist Factual and Arts at Channel 4, commissioning and overseeing programmes including Grayson Perry’s series, the Random Acts short film strand, Our Gay Wedding: The Musical, The Vote and John Gerrard’s Western Flag as well as SAS: Who Dares Wins, Walking the Nile, Richard III: The King in the Car Park, and D-Day: As It Happens.
+John is Chief Creative Officer at The Garden, a TV production company specialising in documentary series including 24 Hours in A&E and 24 Hours in Police Custody, and feature docs such as Gun No 6.
+Previously he was Head of Specialist Factual and Arts at Channel 4, commissioning and overseeing programmes including Grayson Perry’s series, Our Gay Wedding: The Musical, and The Vote.
 Before joining Channel 4, he was Commissioning Editor for Factual at Channel 5, and spent 13 years making programmes at the BBC.